 Need Legal Advice?
 Ask an Estate Planning Attorney About a TOD Deed

-There are several requirements to create a valid transfer-on-death deed for real property transfer.
-If you fail to comply with your state law, your transfer-on-death deed can be invalid.
+Creating a valid transfer on death deed for real property transfer requires several requirements.
+If you fail to comply with your state law, your transfer on death deed can be invalid.
 Depending on your situation, a living trust may be a better way to transfer real property.

 If you have questions, take the time to get accurate legal advice.
 Call an estate planning attorney in your area.